Carolina Seminar: Russia and Its Empires

 The seminar meets 8 times per year, with an emphasis on “cross-fertilization,” be it geographical or interdisciplinary.
 For example, some meetings provide a forum for graduate students to present their dissertation research, and other sessions would allow the faculty in the area to present work-in-progress.
 Papers are circulated electronically in advance of meetings, so that the time at seminar can be spent most profitably on responses to the author.

-The Carolina Seminar: Russia and Its Empires, East and West is co-sponsored by the Carolina Seminar Program, the UNC Department of History, and the Duke Council for European Studies.
+The Carolina Seminar: Russia and Its Empires, East and West is co-sponsored by the Carolina Seminar Program, the UNC Department of History, and the Center for Slavic, Eurasian, and East European Studies.
 Please note that the participants will give an overview of their projects, but will not read a formal paper.
-Instead, papers or book chapters will be posted on the event page ahead of time for those who are interested in attending and participating in the discussion.
+Instead, papers or book chapters will be sent upon request to those who are interested in attending and participating in the discussion.